Astros, A’s clear benches, empty seats; Oak wins 9th in row

 Astros: CF George Springer resumed hitting work in the batting cage but was still listed as day to day by Baker.
 The outfielder missed his third straight game after suffering a sprained right wrist diving for a ball during Thursday’s loss at Arizona.

 Athletics: RHP Jordan Weems, on the injured list with a lat strain, will throw to hitters soon at the club’s San Jose alternate site.
-“I know everything’s progressing well,” manager Bob Melvin said. … LHP A.J.
+“I know everything’s progressing well,” Melvin said. … LHP A.J.
 Puk (strained throwing shoulder) is playing catch out to about 90 feet but Melvin said, “It’s going to be a while before he gets on a mound.”

 UP NEXT